Pravargav/Amadeus/SAC/sentences/imp.md

 -> The journey alone feels good.

--> The building is quite vast/extensive/grand.
+-> quite vast/extensive/grand.

--> waiting at the ayyapanagar arch.
+-> arch

 -> This phone is as good as new after the repair.